DavidTNguyen/testing-workshop-cypress/README.md

 ## Application 💾

-[ReactJS](https://reactjs.org/) + [Redux](https://redux.js.org/) + REST server application that we are going to test is in the folder `todomvc`.
+[ReactJS](https://reactjs.org/) + REST server application that we are going to test is in the folder `react-todomvc`.
 This application and its full testing is described in [this site](http://todomvc.com/examples/react/#/).
 The application should run fine without network access.

 ## Slides 🖥